amarquand/PCNtoolkit/docs/pages/tutorials/02_BLR.rst

         # Whether to save the plots after fitting.
         saveplots=False,
         # The directory to save the model, results, and plots.
-        save_dir="resources/hbr/save_dir",
+        save_dir="resources/blr/save_dir",
         # The scaler to use for the input data.
-Can be either one of "standardize", "minmax", "robustminmax", "none"
+Can be either one of "standardize", "minmax", "robminmax", "none"
         inscaler="standardize",
         # The scaler to use for the output data.
-Can be either one of "standardize", "minmax", "robustminmax", "none"
+Can be either one of "standardize", "minmax", "robminmax", "none"
         outscaler="standardize",
     )